jw-cv/iohk-golang-backend/README.md

 ## Configuration

 The application uses environment variables for configuration.
 These are stored in the `.env.local` file.
-Here's an example of the required variables:
+Here's an example of the required variables (you can change these to your liking but there is no need to change anything in order to run the application):

 ```
 POSTGRES_USER=your_username